 Many people take NSAIDs to relieve mild to moderate pain.
 These medications may be particularly effective in conditions in which pain results primarily from inflammation, such as arthritis or athletic injury.
-Examples of commonly used over-the-counter NSAIDs include ibuprofen (Motrin, Advil) and naproxen (Aleve).
-Celecoxib (Celebrex), diclofenac (Cataflam, Voltaren) and others are prescription NSAIDs.
+While you can buy ibuprofen and naproxen on your own, doctors commonly write prescriptions for celecoxib (Celebrex), diclofenac (Cataflam, Voltaren) and other NSAIDs.
 Aspirin is also an NSAID, but it does not pose a risk of heart attack or stroke.
 In fact, aspirin is commonly used to prevent heart attacks and strokes.
 So, it is not covered by this warning.

 NSAIDs may also elevate blood pressure and cause heart failure.
 The risk of heart attack and stroke achieved special notoriety with rofecoxib (Vioxx), a type of NSAID called a COX-2 inhibitor.
 It caused as many as 140,000 heart attacks in the U.S. during the five years it was on the market (Vioxx was removed from the market in 2004).
 The regrettable experience with Vioxx raised awareness about the cardiovascular risk of NSAIDs, and led to further studies showing that the risk is not limited to Vioxx but is associated with all NSAIDs.

 The FDA has noted the following ibuprofen warnings and naproxen warnings along with similar risks of other NSAIDs:

 - Heart attack and stroke risk increase even with short-term use, and the risk may begin within a few weeks of starting to take an NSAID.

 - The risk increases with higher doses of NSAIDs taken for longer periods of time.